convenia/revisionable/README.md

     protected $historyLimit = 500; //Maintain a maximum of 500 changes at any point of time, while cleaning up old revisions.
 }
 ```
-You can suspend or set the revision temporarily by calling the methods suspendRevision() and proceedRevision()
+You can suspend or set the revision temporarily by calling the methods suspendRevision() and proceedRevision().

 ```php